Stability of Aggregation Graph Neural Networks: Stability of Aggregation GNNs

 \subsection{Stability of Aggregation Graph Neural Networks}

-In this section we present the stability theorem for Agg-GNNs considering an arbitrary number of layers in the CNN stage.
-For the sake of clarity and simplicity, we suppose that the number of features per layer in the CNN stage is equal to one.
+In this section we present the stability theorem for Agg-GNNs considering an arbitrary number of layers in the CNN stage. \black{To derive this theorem we take into account that the mapping operator of an Agg-GNN is the composition between $\Phi (\bbS,\ccalH_1)$ and the Euclidean convolutional filters in the CNN stage starting from the second layer.
+We also leverage the stability bounds derived for $\Phi (\bbS,\ccalH_1)$.} For the sake of clarity and simplicity, we suppose that the number of features per layer in the CNN stage is equal to one.
 We point out that the results extend trivially to scenarios where several features are considered.

 \begin{theorem} Let $\Phi \left(\bbS, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ be the mapping operator associated to an Agg-GNN and let $\Phi \left(\tilde{\bbS}, \{ \ccalH_i \}_{i=1}^{L}, \{ \sigma_i \}_{i=1}^{L}\right) \{ \cdot \}$ be its perturbed version according to the perturbation model in Definition~\ref{def:perturbmodelgnn}.
 Let $f_i (\lambda)$ and $p_m (\lambda)$ be given by~\eqref{eq_fi_basic} and~\eqref{eq_pm_function}, respectively.
 If $f_i (\lambda)\in\ccalH_1 \subset \ccalA_{L_0}\cap\ccalA_{L1}$ and $p_m (\lambda)\in\ccalA_{L_0}\cap\ccalA_{L1}$ for $m=0,\ldots, a$, then